 By law, the percentage of these three fertilizer elements making up the “plant food” must be printed on the bag or container.

-The percentage, or number of pounds of each element per 100 pounds, is expressed in numbers such as:
+The percentage, or the number of pounds of each fertilizer element per 100 pounds, is expressed in numbers such as:

 … and so forth, and always in the same order: nitrogen, phosphorus, potash also known as n-p-k ratio

 If the total amount of each element in a particular fertilizer is not in a form which plants can use as plant food, the analysis must also show the percentage which is available to plants.